Elleined/rest-api-notes/README.md

 ###### HTTP headers

 - HTTP headers let the client and the server pass additional information with an HTTP request or response.
 An HTTP header consists of its case-insensitive name followed by a colon (:), then by its value.
 Whitespace before the value is ignored. [[more info about headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)]
+- Commonly used for api key authorization for better security when transporting data.

 # REST API proper naming conventions and best practices
 - REST API notes and Guide for writing proper REST API endpoints using proper naming conventions and best practices